IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission should not assume that its own gender neutral policies are sufficient to protect men's rights. *A Manual on National Human Rights Institutions* points out that relying on gender-neutral policies can lead to perpetuating injustices:

-> A widespread belief in and commitment to the underlying objectivity and "gender neutrality" of core human rights prevented recognition of the fact that equal treatment of persons in unequal situations will invariably perpetuate, rather than eradicate, injustices.^[Asia Pacific Forum : A Manual for National Human Rights Institutions]
+> A widespread belief in and commitment to the underlying objectivity and "gender neutrality" of core human rights prevented recognition of the fact that equal treatment of persons in unequal situations will invariably perpetuate, rather than eradicate, injustices.\[48]

-The *Committee on the Elimination of Discrimination against Women* expects NHRIs to base their work "on the principle of formal and substantive equality between women and men and non-discrimination"^[Statement by the Committee on the Elimination of Discrimination against Women on its relationship with national human rights institutions E/CN.6/2008/CRP.1]
+The *Committee on the Elimination of Discrimination against Women* expects NHRIs to base their work "on the principle of formal and substantive equality between women and men and non-discrimination"\[25]

 The principle of substantive equality requires the Commission to address the disadvantages faced by men and boys in their work.
 For example, the Commission is required to monitor CEDAW, which means regularly reviewing women's rights.
 The Commission does not regularly review men's rights.
 This creates a disadvantage for men that the Commission should address.

 # Gender Mainstreaming

 Gender mainstreaming is the practical application of the principle of gender equality.
-"It is a strategy for making women's as well as men's concerns and experiences an integral dimension of the design, implementation, monitoring and evaluation of policies and programmes... so that women and men benefit equally".^[Report of the Economic and Social Council for the year 1997 -  A/52/3/Rev.1]
+"It is a strategy for making women's as well as men's concerns and experiences an integral dimension of the design, implementation, monitoring and evaluation of policies and programmes... so that women and men benefit equally".\[26]

 In the *[[Amman Declaration and Programme of Action|Amman Declaration]]*, NHRIs agreed to implement gender mainstreaming in their work:

 > \[NHRI's agree to\] prioritize and mainstream... gender equality throughout all their strategic planning, processes, policies, programmes and activities with a view to establishing sustainable interventions to achieve gender equality.
-This would also include developing and implementing training for NHRI members and staff on gender equality and reviewing their internal structures with a view to achieving gender equality at all levels and in all aspects of their work...^[Amman Declaration and Program for Action]
+This would also include developing and implementing training for NHRI members and staff on gender equality and reviewing their internal structures with a view to achieving gender equality at all levels and in all aspects of their work...\[52]

-Similarly, the *Apia Statement* --- which the Commission contributed to --- recommends Pacific region NHRI's "commit to planning and implementing an internal gender mainstreaming strategy."^[Apia Statement for National Human Rights Institutions on the human rights of Women and Girls in the Pacific Region]
+Similarly, the *Apia Statement* --- which the Commission contributed to --- recommends Pacific region NHRI's "commit to planning and implementing an internal gender mainstreaming strategy."\[28]

-Gender mainstreaming is an **active process**^[NHRI Guidelines for Mainstreaming the Human Rights of Women and Girls into Our Everyday Work] that considers the effects of polices on both women and men before **decisions are made**.^[Beijing Platform for Action] The Commission should have a gender mainstreaming strategy that considers the impacts of policies and programmes on men.
+Gender mainstreaming is an **active process**\[49] that considers the effects of polices on both women and men before **decisions are made**.\[40] The Commission should have a gender mainstreaming strategy that considers the impacts of policies and programmes on men.
 In short, the Commission asks two questions:

 1. What do men need from the Commission?